 Every one who commits an offence under subsection (1) and thereby causes the death of any other person is guilty of an indictable offence and liable to imprisonment for a term not exceeding fourteen years.

 A conviction for Dangerous Driving will also result in the loss of driving privileges for one year.
 A conviction for either Careless Driving or Dangerous driving will generally result in being cancelled from standard insurance coverage and being forced to seek out very expensive ‘high risk’ insurance coverage.
 For many Ontario drivers the cost of high-risk insurance coverage may be unaffordable leading to an even longer period of not being able to legally drive.
-Whether through loss of licencing or unaffordable insurance costs, being unable to drive can have a huge impact to employment and meeting your personal and family responsibilities.
+Whether through loss of licensing or unaffordable insurance costs, being unable to drive can have a huge impact to employment and meeting your personal and family responsibilities.

 WHAT CAN I DO IF I’M CHARGED BY THE POLICE?